Themefic-Team/tourfic/readme.txt

 * Efficiently construct a professional website for your tour operator or travel agency, streamlining your online presence.
 * Implement a hotel reservation and room booking system tailored to your hotel's website, enhancing guest booking experiences.
 * Develop a user-friendly apartment booking system, optimizing your website for higher occupancy rates.
-* Launch your professional tour operator and travel agency website in just 59 minutes, mirroring the functionality of industry giants like Booking.com, Agoda, Hotels.com, and Airbnb.
+* Launch your tour operator and travel agency website with features similar to popular platforms like Booking.com, Agoda, Hotels.com, and Airbnb.
 * Establish your online tour business and monetize your tours globally through seamless integration with WooCommerce payment solutions.
 <hr>